Top 10 Beloved and Best Hiking Trails in Australia

 This is another gorgeous hike running 30km through the subtropical national park on the Whitsunday Islands.
 It stretches from Brandy Creek through Convay State Forest and ends at Airlie beach.
 If you ever wanted to take a stroll through a tropical paradise, look no further.

-You will see beautiful palms, tulip oaks, colourful butterflies and exotic birds.
+You will see beautiful palms, tulip oaks, colorful butterflies and exotic birds.

 This trails covers 250km connecting two New South Wales’ largest cities: Sydney and Newcastle.
 Most of the trail was originally made and used by indigenous people so it is very old in some parts, and some paths have only been created recently.
 You can see many things along this path, from the oldest Anglican cathedral in Australia to the world’s widest steel-arch bridge.